Shrimp Curry

 Instructions

-- 4Stir in the garlic, ginger, and your bowl of pre-measured spices.
-Cook, stirring constantly, for 30 seconds.
-The pot will be very fragrant.
+- 4Stir in the garlic, ginger, and the spice bowl mixture.
+Cook for 30 seconds over medium heat, stirring constantly, until very fragrant.

-- 5Stir in the bell peppers, tomatoes, and coconut milk.
-Increase the heat to bring to a simmer.
-Partially cover the pot, and let simmer for 15 to 20 minutes, stirring periodically to prevent sticking to the bottom of the pot, until the potatoes are tender and the curry has thickened.
+- 5Add the bell pepper, crushed tomatoes, and coconut milk to the pot.
+Increase heat to medium-high and bring to a simmer, then reduce to medium.
+Partially cover and simmer 15–20 minutes, stirring periodically, until the potatoes are fork-tender and the curry has thickened slightly.

-- 6Stir in the lemon juice, cilantro, and shrimp along with any juices that collected in the bowl.
-Taste and adjust the seasoning as desired.
-Enjoy warm with an extra sprinkle of cilantro with rice and naan as desired.
+- 6Stir in the lemon juice, cilantro, and the reserved shrimp with any collected juices.
+Cook 1–2 minutes over medium heat until the shrimp are heated through.
+Taste and adjust seasoning as needed.

 Nutrition — Per Serving